JarredParrettDickinson/JarredParrettDickinson.github.io/_posts/2020-04-24-Network-Analysis-of-Flights.markdown

 ------------

 ## Network Analysis on SubNetworks - Carriers
 As seen up to this point, network analysis may be applied to the entire US flight network.
-However, when considering practical applications, this may not be the best approach as flight carriers may not be interested in this information as they only server specific markets.
+However, when considering practical applications, this may not be the best approach as flight carriers may not be interested in this information as they only serve specific markets.
 To combat this, the same tools may be applied to subnetworks which are subsets of the dataset.

 Within the dataset, there are 18 unique carriers each with their own interconnected networks.
 For the following analysis, the departure delay and arrival delay metrics have been bypassed in favor of looking into the relation of centrality with percent of network traffic and centrality and mean delay.